-Step 19 Locate the yellow tube and a plastic tube insert in the parts bag.
+Step 16 Locate the yellow tube and a plastic tube insert in the parts bag.
 Push the entire plastic insert into yellow tube.
-To connect the tube to the Tee fitting on the post filter which is clipped on to the membrane housing, slip the yellow tube through the white compression nut, hand tighten the white nut and add 1/4 turn with a wrench.
+To connect the yellow tube to the Tee fitting attached to blue and white tubes, slip the yellow tube through the white compression nut, hand tighten the white nut and add 1/4 turn with a wrench.
 (Refer to diagram on page 5)